zbot473/Anti-Villager-Lag-Plus/README.md

 **`/vlp`** - checks if the chunk the player is in is blacklisted by /aavlp.
 You must grant permissions `avlp.check` to allow players to use this command

 the chunks that are blacklisted are saved automatically when the server closes

+AVLP is now on the spigot resources forum thing: https://www.spigotmc.org/resources/villager-optimizer-plus.73933/